UniversalDependencies/UD_Yupik-SLI/README.md

 # Summary

 UD_Yupik-SLI is a treebank of St. Lawrence Island Yupik (ISO 639-3: ess) that has been manually annotated at the morpheme level, based on a finite-state morphological analyzer by [Chen et al., 2020](https://www.aclweb.org/anthology/2020.lrec-1.326).
+The word-level annotation, merging multiword expressions, is provided in not-to-release/ess_sli-ud-test.merged.conllu.
+More information about the treebank can be found in our publication (AmericasNLP, 2021).

 # Introduction